 Personal Capital vs Mint

-It should come as no surprise that Personal Capital and Mint are at the top of the list when it comes to personal finance management programs.
-Both are sleek programs that give users loads of flexibility and control over their finances.
+It should be no surprise that Personal Capital and Mint top my list of personal finance management tools.
+Both of these sleek apps give users loads of flexibility and control over their financial lives.

-If I could have a penny for each time someone asks me “Mint or Personal Capital?”, well, I probably would have achieved financial independence way before age 30!
+If I got a penny every time someone asked me “Mint or Personal Capital?” — well, I probably would have achieved financial independence way before age 30!

-They make your life easier by syncing your financial accounts in one location – and are totally free to use, which is fantastic.
+Both these popular tools for money management can make your life easier by syncing your financial accounts in one location – and both are free to use, which is fantastic.

 What is Personal Capital?

 I’ve talked about Personal Capital before – perhaps more than once.
-In fact, if you have been reading this blog for a while, you’ll probably know that I’m a massive fan of the tool, and use it to review my finances every day.
+In fact, if you have been reading this blog for a while, you’ll probably know I’m a massive fan of this tool.
+I use it to review my finances every day.

-Founded in 2009, Personal Capital is similar to Mint because it is also a financial management tool – and is one of the most popular Mint alternatives.
-However, with Personal Capital, there’s a focus on growing your finances (something I’m deeply passionate about, as you know!), and by that, I mean investing.
+Founded in 2009, Personal Capital is similar to Mint because it is also a financial management tool – and PC is one of the most popular Mint alternatives.
+However, Personal Capital focuses on investment tracking.

 That said, both versions come with some impressive tracking and analysis tools, such as: